OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Step 10.
 Update the Hypervisors (LXD & KVM only)
 ------------------------------------------------

-First update the virtualization, storage and networking drivers, as ``oneadmin`` user execute:
+First update the virtualization, storage and networking drivers.
+As the ``oneadmin`` user execute:

 .. prompt:: text $ auto

    $ onehost sync

-Then log into you hypervisor hosts and update the opennebula-node packages:
+Then log into your hypervisor hosts and update the ``opennebula-node`` packages:

 Ubuntu/Debian